sciencebyAJ/OWRD_Training_20240927/README.md

 **Shapefiles/**

-* **jenseWS**: paired watersheds that are used to investigate the impact of juniper removal on hydrology. jensenWS is the control
+* **jensenWS**: paired watersheds that are used to investigate the impact of juniper removal on hydrology. jensenWS is the control
 * **maysWS**: paired watersheds that are used to investigate the impact of juniper removal on hydrology. maysWS had juniper removed in 2005-2006
 * **tumalo_irrigation_district**: shapefile that is irrigated by the Tumalo diversion.
 The district piped the diversion to reduce conveyance losses before the ~2014 irrigation season
 * **harney_basin**: shapefile of Harney Basin